Skip to main content

 Hex Editor (BLOB/Binary)

 BLOB, BINARY, and VARBINARY cells open a hex editor popover.
 Edit as space-separated hex bytes (e.g., 48 65 6C 6C 6F).
-Live validation flags invalid input in red.
-The Cell Inspector sidebar also provides hex editing.
+Invalid input is highlighted in red as you type.
+The Cell Inspector sidebar also offers hex editing.

 BLOBs larger than 10 KB are read-only.
 Use an external hex editor for large binary data.